Mythologyli/zju-connect/README_en.md

 *If you want to connect to a non-ZJU EasyConnect server, you may need to use the following command:*

-`./zju-connect -server <server address> -port <server port> -username xxx -password xxx -disable-keep-alive -disable-zju-config -skip-domain-resource -disable-zju-dns`
+`./zju-connect -server <server address> -port <server port> -username xxx -password xxx -disable-keep-alive -disable-zju-config -skip-domain-resource -zju-dns-server auto`

 *For details, see this [link](https://github.com/Mythologyli/zju-connect/issues/65#issuecomment-2650185322)*